Andrew O'Donnell's Mythology and Experience

 3. Supplies are brought in - bread, meat, food of all kinds.
 Whisky, stout, wine, pipes, tobacco, snuff.
 (Tobacco and snuff are extremely important as is alcohol).

 1. A plate of snuff is taken to all for a pinch.
-A clay pipe filled with tobacco is given to all and all are provided with food and drink - traditionally a meal.
+A clay pipe filled with tobacco is given to all and all are provided with food and drink - traditionally a meal.'WATCHING THE BODY AND RITUAL OF VISITING THE CORPSE'.

 2. Pipefull's of tobacco are offered.